Marlon-Sbardelatti/rust-back-this-up/README.md

 - **Git Operations**:

   - Push the contents of the back-this-up directory to Git.
   - Backup the files in the back-this-up directory.
   - Backup the files and push to Git.

-- Google Drive Operations:
+- **Google Drive Operations**:

-Copy the contents of the drive-back-this-up directory to another location.
+  - Copy the contents of the drive-back-this-up directory to another location.
-Backup the files and push to Google Drive.
+  - Backup the files and push to Google Drive.
-Push the contents of the drive-back-this-up directory to Google Drive.
+  - Push the contents of the drive-back-this-up directory to Google Drive.
-Prerequisites
+## Prerequisites
 Before using back-this-up, ensure that you have the required dependencies installed:

 Git: For Git-related operations.